-Candidates must not open the question paper until told to do so
+- Candidates must not open the question paper until told to do so - Candidates must IMMEDIATELY alert an invigilator if they think they have been given the wrong question paper.

 Leaving the exam room

 - Candidates leaving the exam room for an approved medical reason will be allowed the full exam time (they must be accompanied by an invigilator). - Candidates leaving the exam room for a toilet break will not be given the time back (they must be accompanied by an invigilator). - Any candidate who leaves the exam room unaccompanied will not be permitted to re-enter the exam room. - Once the exam has finished and all scripts/question papers have been collected, candidates will be dismissed by the invigilator.
 Candidates must leave the exam room in silence.